Program overview

 Program Overview

 Humber's Electrical Techniques certificate program provides students with a comprehensive introduction to the electrical trade.
-The curriculum is meticulously designed to ensure that students gain both theoretical knowledge and hands-on experience.
-With a focus on trade regulations and practices, students are guided by qualified electricians who are industry trailblazers.
-This unique program emphasizes practical skills, with approximately 40 percent of the coursework dedicated to hands-on lab work.
-Upon completion, students may also be eligible for partial exemption from the in-school portion of the Electrical Apprenticeship program, making it an excellent stepping stone into the electrical field.
+The curriculum is meticulously designed to offer both theoretical knowledge and hands-on experience, immersing students in trade regulations and practices.
+The faculty comprises qualified electricians who are not only instructors but also industry trailblazers, ensuring that students receive guidance from experts actively shaping Ontario's Standards and Regulations.
+With a focus on practical skills, students engage in 40 percent hands-on lab work, enhancing their learning experience.
+Upon completion, graduates may be eligible for partial exemption from the in-school portion of the Electrical Apprenticeship program.

 Program Structure

-The Electrical Techniques program is structured over a duration of 2 semesters.
-It offers a blend of theoretical and practical learning experiences, ensuring that students are well-prepared for their future careers.
-Key features of the program structure include:
+The Electrical Techniques program is structured to be completed in 2 semesters.
+It offers a blend of theoretical and practical learning experiences, ensuring that students are well-prepared for their future careers in the electrical field.
+The program includes:

 Featured Experiences

-The Electrical Techniques program at Humber offers several unique experiences that enhance learning and skill development:
+The Electrical Techniques program at Humber offers several unique features that enhance the learning experience:

-- Field Experience: Opportunities to engage in intensive experiences related to their field of study.
+• Field Experience: Students can participate in intensive experiences related to their field of study, which may be paid or unpaid.

-- Professional Practicum: Provides practice-based experience under the supervision of experienced professionals.
+• Professional Practicum: This offers practice-based experience under the supervision of experienced professionals.

 Career Options

-Graduates of the Electrical Techniques program can explore a variety of career options in Canada, including:
+Graduates of the Electrical Techniques program can pursue a variety of career paths in Canada, including:

-- Electrical Technician: Assists in the installation and maintenance of electrical systems in residential and commercial settings.
+• Electrical Technician: Assist in the installation, maintenance, and repair of electrical systems in residential, commercial, and industrial settings.

-- Field Service Technician: Provides on-site support and troubleshooting for electrical systems and equipment.
+• Field Service Technician: Provide on-site support and troubleshooting for electrical systems and equipment.

-- Control Systems Technician: Involved in the installation and maintenance of control systems used in various industries.
+• Control Systems Technician: Assist in the installation and troubleshooting of control systems used in various industries.

-With the growing demand for skilled electricians, graduates are well-positioned to secure rewarding careers in a variety of sectors, including construction, service, maintenance, and renewable energy.
+With the growing demand for skilled electricians, graduates are well-positioned to secure rewarding careers in a variety of sectors, including construction, service, and maintenance.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.